jenkins-x/jx-docs/content/en/v3/develop/environments/preview.md

 To see how to create a Preview Environment on a Pull Request see this demo:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/x-GtKmmhDSI" title="Demo of creating Preview Environments on Pull Requestss with Jenkins X" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/x-GtKmmhDSI" title="Demo of creating Preview Environments on Pull Requestss with JayeX" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Generating a preview environment

-In a typical Jenkins X development scenario, users make changes to an  application that has been [imported or created via a quickstart](/v3/develop/create-project/).
+In a typical JayeX development scenario, users make changes to an  application that has been [imported or created via a quickstart](/v3/develop/create-project/).

 When the developer makes the change to their branch, with the ultimate goal of merging those branch changes into the `main` branch for